-Advances and Current perspectives on Root Organ Culture of Arbuscular Mycorrhizal Fungi
+Advances and Current Perspectives on Root Organ Culture of Arbuscular Mycorrhizal Fungi

 ABSTRACT

 Arbuscular mycorrhizal fungi (AMF) play an important role in enhancing plant growth through nutrient uptake, restoring soil quality, increasing plant resistance from various biotic and abiotic stresses, making them vital for sustainable agriculture and ecosystem management.
 The development of AMF- root organ cultures (ROC) has most promising technique for large scale production and wider application for sustainable agriculture.
-The AMF-ROC system facilitates high quality contaminant free bulk inocula in less time and limited space.
+The AMF-ROC system facilitates high quality contaminant free bulk inoculum in less time and limited space.
 Despite of this, the system has also many constrained such as system is not universal for all AMF species, variability in sporulation rate, need for cost effective scaling.
 Recent development in bioreactor-based production and liquid culture-based cultivation enhanced hope for large scale production.
 However, further research is required for protocol optimization, high spore production and reduce the cost of production.
 This review highlights the current status, challenges and future perspective of AMF- ROC development and their scaling for mass production as well as emphasizing their wider application for sustainable agriculture.

-Keywords: AMF, ROC, Mass production, Inocula, Sustainable agriculture, Arbuscular Mycorrhizal Fungi, Symbiotic Fungi
+Keywords: AMF, ROC, Mass production, Inoculum, Sustainable agriculture, Symbiotic Fungi

 INTRODUCTION

-Arbuscular mycorrhizal fungi (AMF) are essential soil microorganisms that form symbiotic relationships with approximately 80 % of land plants.
+Arbuscular mycorrhizal fungi (AMF) are essential soil fungi that form symbiotic relationships with approximately 80 % of land plants.
 Fungi are important symbiotic partner and helps plant in their growth improvement, plant health and soil quality maintenance (Brundret & Tedersoo, 2018).
 These fungi are obligate biotrophic in nature and forms world most abundant mutualistic association.
 AMF are important for sustainable agriculture as involves in bi-directional movement of nutrients, helping both the plants and the soil which further reduce the need for various chemical fertilizers.
-The AMF and the roots of plants work together to exchange nutrients, mainly phosphorus and from the host to meet the requirement of carbohydrates and fatty acids, (Bravo et al., 2017; Luginbuehl et al., 2017; Rich et al., 2017).
+The AMF and the roots of plants work together to exchange nutrients, mainly phosphorus and from the host to meet the requirement of carbohydrates and fatty acids (Bravo et al., 2017; Luginbuehl et al., 2017; Rich et al., 2017).
 Researchers have created novel in vitro systems called root organ cultures (ROCs) to investigate the advantages of AMF.
 The process involves growing AMF in ROCs under controlled conditions, which is a non-invasive method for studying extraradical fungal development and interactions with the roots of the host.
-Rhizobium rhizogenes is responsible for producing the Ri T-DNA plasmid, which serves as a key mechanism for creating "hairy roots" that can grow indefinitely and have similar physiological and morphological features to normal roots (Oliveira et al., 2024; Asmelash et al., 2016).
+Rhizobium rhizogenic is responsible for producing the Ri T-DNA plasmid, which serves as a key mechanism for creating "hairy roots" that can grow indefinitely and have similar physiological and morphological features to normal roots (Oliveira et al., 2024; Asmelash et al., 2016).
 The introduction of this change enables the propagation of sterile AMF inoculum for agricultural purposes in controlled condition.

 According to Kokkoris and Hart (1999), while choosing plant species for ROC systems, carrot (Daucus carota) roots are particularly preferred for their robust growth, and ability to support high spore production levels when inoculated with AMF species (Bécard and Fortin, 1988; Rosikiewicz et al., 2017).
-Other than carrot, plant species, such as Cichorium intybus, Glycine max, Linum usitatissimum, Lycopersicon esculentum, Medicago truncatula, and Solanum tuberosum, have also been explored for AMF cultivation (Goh et al., 2022), however, there remains a substantial lack in experimentation and research that provide a comprehensive framework to compare the performance of these root systems in germplasm studies.
+Other than carrot, plant species, such as Cichorium intybus, Glycine max, Linum usitatissimum, Lycopersicon esculentum, Medicago truncatula, and Solanum tuberosum, have also been explored for AMF cultivation (Goh et al., 2022), however, there remains a substantial lack in experimentation and research that provides a comprehensive framework to compare the performance of these root systems in germplasm studies.
 Hence, it is essential to standardize methodologies and characterize the potential of hairy roots across various plant species in order to make advancements in the field.